 When he arrived at the mosque for Friday prayer he glanced discreetly at the women’s section.
 Kadija was there, reading the Quran.
 Layth looked away hurriedly and sat in the men’s area, resisting an urge to scratch the scar on his side.

 After prayer Hassan found him, and they embraced.

+Hassan grinned.
 “Very funny.
-Speaking of that though, I talked to Kadija.”
+Listen, I talked to Khadija.”

 “And?”
 Layth held his breath.

 “She’s interested.
 I recommended to her that she wait at least one month before even talking to you about marriage.
 She countered with three months.
 So if you’re still interested by next January, she’ll speak to you then.
 In the meantime she prefers to have no personal contact with you.”

 Layth frowned.
 “Three months?
 Man.
 Don’t do me any favors.”

 Hassan shrugged.
 “This is how it is, akhi.
 I’m looking out for both of you.
 You can trust me or not.”

 Layth didn’t have to think about it.
 He trusted Hassan implicitly.
 If it hadn’t been for Hassan, who knew where he’d be now.
 And Hassan had named him in his dream.
 The situation was disappointing, was all.
 No contact for three months.
 But if this was how it had to be, well, ma-sha-Allah as the Muslims say.
 As we say, I mean.
 Whatever God wills.